What is FACE?

 Who does FACE work with?

-Pupils and teachers… FACE provides a one-stop enquiry service; extensive high-quality curriculum resources; support from our team of Regional Education Co-ordinators; links with farmers and the rural industries; training for teachers.
+Pupils and teachers… FACE provides a one-stop enquiry service; extensive high-quality curriculum resources; support from our team of Regional Education Co-ordinators; links with farmers and the rural industries; training for teachers (read our 2015 report into the impact of our Initial Teacher Training).

 Farmers...
 FACE provides workshops, seminars, support and advice; an accreditation system for countryside visits; links between schools and farms.